When Is the 72-Hour DOT Check?

 Does DOT Week Affect Truckload Capacity?

 You may be wondering, does DOT week really affect truckload capacity?
 The answer is yes—and it’s something you need to know about.
 Each year, the Department of Transportation requires that all drivers and commercial motor carriers must comply with annual inspections.
 As mentioned earlier, this is known as DOT Week.
-During this time, drivers are temporarily taken off the road while they have their vehicles inspected.
+During this time, drivers are temporarily taken off the road while their vehicles are inspected.
 This process causes a shortage of available capacity in the market.
 How to Process BOC-3 Filing via our Agent.

 What Are Some Tips for Passing a DOT Check?